Reduce and Relocate Volume Groups on Oracle Linux

 2. Make the volume group inactive.

-Marking the volume group inactive means the logical volumes in the group are not accessible and unable to change.
+Marking the volume group inactive means the logical volumes in the group are inaccessible and cannot be changed.
 This deactivation of the volume group further makes it unknown to the kernel.

 sudo vgchange -an labvolume